We will assume you are ok with this, but you can opt-out if you wish.

 During my studies I ran an IT start-up and at the time I was quite excited about the energy and entrepreneurial culture around start-ups, and this was something I also looked for when considering prospective graduate employers.

-I came accross Xafinity via Inside Careers, and ultimately I really enjoyed Xafinity's assessment centre and liked the people I met there.
+I came across Xafinity via Inside Careers, and ultimately I really enjoyed Xafinity's assessment centre and liked the people I met there.
 The assessment centre was very hands-on and it involved entertaining exercises and games that made me at times completely forget that I was being assessed.
 I left the centre thinking that an employer that goes to such lengths for making its prospective employees feel at home can actually be quite fun to work for.

 Xafinity specialises in pensions consulting.
 Most of our clients are defined benefit pension schemes, which guarantee their members a predetermined level of benefits upon retirement.